HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 One thing that makes the performance chapter different from the others is that we rely heavily on the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report) (CrUX) for our analyses.
 Why?
 If our number one priority is user experience, then the best way to measure performance is with real user data (real user metrics, or RUM for short).

-> The Chrome User Experience Report provides user experience metrics for how real-world Chrome users experience popular destinations on the web. [big fancy quote - from [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report)]
+> The Chrome User Experience Report provides user experience metrics for how real-world Chrome users experience popular destinations on the web. -[Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report)

 CrUX data only provides high-level field/RUM metrics like the Web Vitals and only for the Chrome browser.
 Additionally, CrUX reports data by origin, or website, instead of by page.

 We supplement our CrUX RUM data with targeted analyses using WebPageTest data from HTTP Archive.
 WebPageTest data includes very detailed information about each page, including the full Lighthouse report.
-Note that WebPageTest is measured in [California and Oregon](https://almanac.httparchive.org/en/2020/methodology#webpagetest), but the performance data in CrUX is global since it represents real user page loads.
+Note that WebPageTest is measured in [California and Oregon](https://almanac.httparchive.org/en/2021/methodology#webpagetest), but the performance data in CrUX is global since it represents real user page loads.

 When comparing performance year-over-year, keep in mind that:

-+   The Cumulative Layout Shift (CLS) calculation has changed since 2020.
+- The Cumulative Layout Shift (CLS) calculation has changed since 2020.
-+   The First Contentful Paint (FCP) thresholds ("good", "needs improvement", and "poor") have changed since 2020.
+- The First Contentful Paint (FCP) thresholds ("good", "needs improvement", and "poor") have changed since 2020.
-+   Last year's report was based on August 2020 data, and this year's report was based on the July 2021 run.
+- Last year's report was based on August 2020 data, and this year's report was based on the July 2021 run.

 Read the full [methodology](./methodology) for the Web Almanac to learn more.